Why Should You Invest Inside Your- Circle of Competence?

 Why Circle of Competence?

 If you cannot understand a business, then do not evaluate it.
-Investing in something which you do not have much knowledge will lead you to wrong evaluation and overall, it will turn out to be a bad investment.
+Investing in something which you do not have much knowledge will lead you to the wrong evaluation and overall, it will turn out to be a bad investment.

 Charlie Munger says that the investors who get outside their circle of competence find themselves in a lot of trouble later.